commontoolsinc/RFC/rfc/space.md

 The `of` field identifies which resource this fact describes.
 It MUST be a URI that uniquely identifies the resource.
 This allows facts to be organized and queried by resource identity.

+When implementing resource identifiers for new data being added to the space, we RECOMMEND the following approaches for deterministic identifier generation:

+1. When a resource has no ownership requirements, derive a [merkle-reference] from the seed data to create a deterministic identifier and format it as a URI by appending an appropriate protocol prefix.

+2. When a resource needs to have an owner, derive the identifier by cryptographically signing the [merkle-reference] of the seed data with the owner's key.

+3. When ownership is desired but should not be public, use the [merkle-reference] of the cryptographic signature as the identifier.

+For facts about external resources, use the existing canonical URIs for those resources.

+These approaches ensure that resource identifiers are consistently generated, verifiable, and appropriate for different ownership models.

 ##### `the` - Media Type

 The `the` field specifies the [media type] of the fact, defining the semantic meaning and expected structure of the data.
 Multiple semantically distinct states can be associated with the same resource through different media types: